BasicWolf/zblog/src/content/articles/2020_05_03_concrete_settings.rst

    FEATURE_Y_ENABLED = True
    FEATURE_Z = 'square'

-In time, there are so many settings, that developers loose track of them.
+In time, there were so many settings, that developers loose track of them.

-The settings validation is scattered around the code, unless there is no validation and settings are used in runtime as-is.
+The documentation was scattered around issues tracking tool and outdated wiki pages.
-Some settings are documented, but the documentation is not generated automatically from the source files.
-How soon does the documentation become outdated?
+There was little or no settings validation - sometimes customers were getting ``HTTP 500 - Internal Server Error`` due to typo in a setting value.

 **Concrete Settings** tries to tackle these problems.
-It is built around developer's experience and end-user application interaction in mind.
+It was built with developers and end-users experience in mind.

 Settings with their validation rules and documentation are defined in classes.
 Validation can happen independently from the application, allowing early fails.